 These guidelines are intended to provide employees with general examples of acceptable and unacceptable uses of C.H.
 Robinson's Electronic Systems.
 A violation of this policy may result in disciplinary action up to and including termination.
-This also includes any lost and/or stolen devices, including but not limited to laptops, mobile devices or any other company equipment or information as this causes significant risk to the Company.
 You also will be responsible for violations of this policy by others, such as friends or family members, if you allowed or permitted their use of the Company's Electronic Systems.